 6. In the 'VoIP' tile, you may perform quick configuration of the subscriber line for operation via SIP.
-To do this, select 'Line 1' tab.
+To do this, select 'Line' tab with number of the line that should be configured.
 Select 'Enable' checkbox, enter the phone number for this line, user name and password for SIP server authorization.
 To save and apply settings, click button.